 Because of the nature of discoloration and its association with foods and beverages, it is unlikely that a single round of teeth whitening will achieve permanent results.
-Some people may desire touch-ups every few years, whereas others may have their teeth whitened far less frequently.
+Some people may desire touch-ups, depending on their lifestyle.
+Whereas others may have their teeth whitened far less frequently.

 How can results from teeth whitening be maintained?

 The best way to maintain the results of teeth whitening is to brush and floss your teeth every day.
 Smoking or other tobacco use will cause discoloration to occur more quickly.
 Rinsing your mouth with water after snacks and meals may also dilute residue to prevent the accumulation of stain-causing molecules.
 Finally, routine cleanings in our Miami or Pembroke Pines office polishes surface enamel to prolong the effects of your treatment.

 We can help you bring more radiance to your smile.
 Call an office near you to schedule your consultation for teeth whitening.